KazMat1/lec-todo/README.md

 ```
 - click a following link to [http://localhost](http://localhost/) to confirm laravel is working

-### step 3 a connection between application(laravel) and database(mysql)
+### step3: a connection between application(laravel) and database(mysql)
-- if you confirmed a welcome page, you run migrate for checking connection of database
+- if you confirmed a welcome page, you run `./vendor/bin/sail artisan migrate` for checking connection of database
 ```
 {app_name} $ ./vendor/bin/sail artisan migrate
 ```
-- if you reach this line, you are ready to develop a application🎉
+- if you reach this line, you are ready to develop an application🎉

-### step 4 source code management
+### step4: source code management
-- push a remote repository of github.
+- push a remote repository on github.
-- the commands from the next line is the way you push a existing a repository, so you create a remote reository of a project on github before run the commands
+- the commands from the next line is the way you push a existing a repository, so you create a remote repository of a project on github before run the commands
 ```
 {app_name} $ git init
 {app_name} $ git add .